Xaia/TX-Converter/README.md

 # TX Converter
- converts all textures to arnold tx
+ Converts textures to arnold tx and renderman tex.
+ Renames files if desired.